 Additive manufacturing has nearly limitless potential applications and can be used for a wide range of products - from advanced turbine components for jet engines to personalized prosthetic implants for patients who need them.

 For further information and other inquiries, please contact the PW AMC director, Professor Rainer Hebert.

 PW AMC at The Innovation Partnership Building

-The PW AMC is relocating to a custom-designed, dedicated space within the Innovation Partnership Building.
-At the IBP, the PW AMC center will draw upon Connecticut’s rich heritage as a wellspring of innovation and a cradle of precision manufacturing, and will serve as a hub for research, development and commercialization activities surrounding advanced and additive manufacturing, high performance computing and other aligned activities.
+The PW AMC is located at a custom-designed, dedicated space within the Innovation Partnership Building.
+At the IBP, the PW AMC center draws upon Connecticut’s rich heritage as a wellspring of innovation and a cradle of precision manufacturing, and serves as a hub for research, development and commercialization activities surrounding advanced and additive manufacturing, high performance computing and other aligned activities.
 Within this space, small, mid-sized and large companies – as well as entrepreneurs – will collaborate side-by-side with UConn researchers and students to advance new technologies.

 PW AMC equipment

 - One wire electrical discharge machining (EDM) machine (Agie Charmilles), which is CNC controlled and can remove parts from the build plate and perform finish machining